we-ready/notebook/English/junior.5.md

 A: Martin called you a moment ago.
 B: Did he?
 What did he say?
 A: He asked if (whether) [ ... ].
-- Mr Howe had come back.
+- Mr. Howe had come back.
-- you had met Mr Howe at the railway station
+- you had met Mr. Howe at the railway station
 - you had written to Peter
 - your parents had bought a pair of boots for you